yiyuanzhong/fullnat/README.md

 FULLNAT
 =======
 ## What is LVS-FULLNAT?
-Well, fullnat is the forth mode for LVS, it's technically identical to LVS-NAT But it tries to preserve actual client IP addresses to real servers.
+Well, fullnat is the fourth mode for LVS, it's technically identical to LVS-NAT But it tries to preserve actual client IP addresses to real servers.
 In order to do that, FULLNAT server alters the incoming packet to inject the actual IP address into TCP/SYN packet, and real servers must load a kernel module